TheShadow29/infnet-spen/README.md

 7. `utils/` : Contains utility function like the process_config which is used to parse the configuration file.
 8. `analysis.py`, `generate_configs.py`, `run.py`: are all used for  hyper-parameter tuning.

+## Config File Information
+1. `exp_name` : Name of the experiment
+2. `data`: Contains info about the data
+   1. `dataset`: Name of the dataset
+   2. `data_dir`: Path for the top directory of data
+   3. `splits` : Splits for train, validation, test.
+   4. `embeddings`: True/False.
+True if pre-trained embeddings are available.
+   5. `vocab` : Same as above
+   6. `data_generator`: Name of the data generator defined in `data_loader.py`.
+3. `tensorboard_train`: Set True to save tensorboard  in the stage2
+4. `tensorboard_infer`: Same as above in stage3
+5. `feature_size`: Size of hidden layer in Feature Network
+6. `label_measurements`: Same as above in Energy Network
+7. `type_vocab_size`: Number of output labels.
+8. `entities_vocab_size`: Lookup table for embeddings.
+9. `embeddings_tune`: Set to true if embeddings vector to be updated.
+10. `max_to_keep`: Requiredby tensorflow saver that will be used in saving the checkpoints.
+11. `num_epochs` : Number of epochs in each stage
+12. `train`: Info about how to train
+    1. `diff_type`: \nabla operator in the paper
+    2. `batch_size`: batch size for training
+    3. `state_size`: Not required.
+Kept for historical reasons.
+    4. `hidden_units`: Hidden units in inference and feature net (depends on embeddings is true or false)
+    5. `lr_*`: learning rate for optimization of corresponding variable
+    6. `lambda_*`: lambda regularization for optimization of corresponding variable
+    7. `lambda_pretrain_bias`: How much to weigh the pretrained network (another term in paper).
+    8. `wgan_mode`: Improved WGAN penalty or not.
+    9. `lamb_wgan`: regularization for wgan penalty.
+13. `ssvm`: Implementation of SPEN 2016 by Belanger.
+Not complete since we couldn't find implementation of entropic gradient descent.
+    1. `enable`: To be ssvm or not to be
+    2. `steps`: Number of optimization steps in ssvm
+    3. `eval`: True if ssvm inference to be used.
+    4. `lr_inference`: learning rate for ssvm inference
+14. `eval_print`: What all to print for evaluation
+    1. `f1`: f1 score
+    2. `accuracy`: accuracy
+    3. `energy`: energy
+    4. `pretrain`: energy / loss of pretrain
+    5. `infnet`: energy / loss of inference network
+    6. `f1_score_mode`: Set to examples.
+    7. `threshold`: Threshold adjusted on validation set
+    8. `time_taken`: For time evaluation.
+Only training/inference step time.
+Not whole time.

 ## Acknowledgements:
 A major thanks to Lifu Tu and Kevin Gimpel (authors of the paper we have implemented) for sharing their Theano code and responding promptly to our queries on the paper.
-We Lifu for sharing his Theano Code.
+We thank Lifu for sharing his Theano Code.
 We also thank David Belanger for the Bookmarks dataset and his original SPEN [implementation](https://github.com/davidBelanger/SPEN).

 ## References:
 Lifu Tu and Kevin Gimpel.
 Learning approximate inference networks for structured prediction.